Skip to main content

 • Explaining or adding comments:

-• Native speakers often use relative clauses in stories, instructions, and small talk.
+• Native speakers often use adjective clauses in stories, instructions, and small talk.

 • Intonation or pauses help signal non-defining clauses.